4 Hypothesis and equivalence tests

 3 >35 0.7277354

-Before moving on, two points deserved to be highlighted.
+Before conducting hypothesis and equivalence tests on these quantities, two points deserve to be highlighted.
 First, the concepts and techniques surveyed in this chapter apply to all the quantities that we study in this book: parameter estimates, predictions, counterfactual comparisons, slopes, and more.
 When you are done reading Part II of the book, you will not only be able to compute these quantities, but also to conduct a wide variety of meaningful statistical tests on them.

 Second, it is important to underline the key distinction between statistical and practical significance.
-We say that a result is statistically significant" if it would have been unlikely to occur by pure chance (i.e., sampling variation) in a hypothetical world where the null hypothesis and model hold true.
-We say that a result haspractical significance” when it has important implications for the real world.
+We say that a result is “statistically significant” if it would have been unlikely to occur by pure chance (i.e., sampling variation) in a hypothetical world where the null hypothesis and model hold true.
+We say that a result has ``practical significance” when it has important implications for the real world.
 Many results are statistically significant without having much practical significance.
 Often, the magnitude of a treatment effect is distinguishable from zero, but it is too small to be of use to practitioners.
 In those cases, data analysts will typically report small \(p\) values for the null hypothesis and the equivalence tests.
-When reading the text below on null hypothesis testing, I strongly urge to keep these two distinct kinds of significance in mind.

 4.1 Null hypothesis